DrAmyClarkandson_contact

 What kinds of kids do you serve?

-We work mostly with families of students that experience one or more learning difference, developmental delay or mental health challenge along with asynchronous development or giftedness.
-Giftedness in my work includes more than advanced cognitive abilities or acceleration in a school classroom.
+We work mostly with families of students that experience one or more learning differences or mental health challenges along with asynchronous development or giftedness.
+Giftedness in my work includes not just advanced cognitive abilities or acceleration in a school classroom.
 In fact, most of the gifted students I work with do not thrive in mainstream classrooms without support and understanding.
-We instead consider giftedness to include advanced abilities or intensities in all areas including creative thinking and innovation, philosophical and theoretical thinking, social justice and environmental protection, spatial awareness, athletics, music, art, dance, etc. (Deep article exploring Giftedness coming soon on our Substack.)
+We instead consider giftedness to include advanced abilities or intensities in all areas including creative thinking and innovation, philosophical and theoretical thinking, social justice and environmental protection, spatial awareness, athletics, music, art, dance, etc.

 Do you provide mentoring for kids?

 Yes, and....
 We have conducted research on the value that strength-based relationships can bring to neurodivergent students.
 Truly, they can be transformative experiences.
 However, we know the fragility of the students we serve, the importance of a deep understanding of their individuality, and the niche interests that such mentors must sometimes share.
 In other words, we do and will offer mentorships but only if we truly believe that we can create a positive experience for the child.
-The first step for mentorships is to complete the strength-based assessment.
+The first step for mentorships is to complete the strength-based assessment so that we know how to connect.
 Reach out if you’d like to discuss the details.

 Can I drop my kid off for sessions with you?
 Can we meet in person for coffee?